uBlockOrigin/uAssets/README.md

 - Paywalls
 - Porn Farms

-For these, other browser extensions instead.
+Use other browser extensions for these scenarios instead which you can ask in the [Discussions](https://github.com/uBlockOrigin/uAssets/discussions).
 Circumventing paywalls specifically [violates Section 1201 of the Digital Millennium Copyright Act (DMCA), which prohibits circumvention technology](https://github.com/github/dmca/blob/master/2024/08/2024-08-09-news-media-alliance.md) leading to takedown of the entire repository.

 #### How to correctly report an issue